jonnyweatherly/aajonusnet/md/QNA/Q&A Of September 13, 2009.md

 A: No, he gives them sprouted in buttermilk or whey or some kefir.
 He gives them some sprouted grains like oats.

-Q: How much better is going to be an egg from a chicken that eats as much meat as Amos' do as your typical eggs we're getting around here from Rawsome and the farmer's markets?
+Q: How much better is going to be an egg from a chicken that eats as much meat as Amos' do as your typical eggs we're getting around here from Rawesome and the farmer's markets?

 A: Considerably better.